 - To predict on-time high school graduation and being on track in Grade;

 - To examine indicators that predict college- and career-readiness and postsecondary success;

 - Recently predictive analytics has also gained momentum in identifying and retaining great teachers.

 For enrollees and parents while making a choice of a college or university.

 One of the most effective ways to solve selection bias is with predictive learning and other machine learning-based recommendation systems.
+They help: